theobori/config/README.md

 xrdb $HOME/.Xresources
 ```

-5. For suckless tools config, there are git diff files in `suckless_config/`
+5. For suckless tools configuration, there are git diff files in `suckless_config/`

+6. Using https://github.com/joestandring/dwm-bar as status bar